robertorcosta/azure-docs.pt-br/articles/active-directory/user-help/my-account-portal-privacy-page.md

 ms.date: 10/28/2019
 ms.author: lizross
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: dfb05bdb3aa2cf89328051b196475338eb5a3b3b
+ms.openlocfilehash: ff1a030a17ce4f63427eb6bfebbf84be74f6500d
-ms.sourcegitcommit: ac56ef07d86328c40fed5b5792a6a02698926c2d
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 11/08/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73820360"
+ms.locfileid: "74231812"
 ---
-# <a name="view-your-privacy-related-info-from-the-my-account-portal"></a>Exibir suas informações relacionadas à privacidade no portal minha conta
+# <a name="view-how-your-organization-uses-your-privacy-related-data"></a>View how your organization uses your privacy-related data

-Você pode exibir como sua organização usa seus dados na página **privacidade** do portal **minha conta** .
+You can view how your organization uses your data from the **Privacy** page of the **My Account** portal.

 ## <a name="view-your-privacy-related-info"></a>Exibir suas informações de privacidade